Moussa018/Jenkins_CPM/README.md

 ├── main.cpp                 # entry point: builds a graph, runs the solver, prints results ├── scripts/
-    └── estimate_durations.py    # queries Jenkins API for real stage durations └── example/
+    └── estimate_durations.py    # queries Jenkins API for real stage durations
-    └── pipeline.json        # sample output from the Python script
 ```

 ## How it works